MiskovitsD/devopskubernetes/requirements/week-3-and-4.md

 * Check the contents of the hosts file
   * On Windows (with PowerShell): `cat C:\Windows\System32\drivers\etc\hosts`
   * On MacOS or Linux: `cat /etc/hosts`
-  * The result must include the two lines that we added (an IP address and a hostname, separated by a space)
+  * The result must include the three lines that we added (an IP address and a hostname, separated by a space)

 # Starting the Kubernetes cluster